 \section{Affine type $\afftype{B}$}

-In this section, we construct a model planar model for $[1,c]_T$ in type~$\afftype{B}$ by folding type-$\afftype{D}$ the model.
+In this section, we construct a planar model for $[1,c]_T$ in type~$\afftype{B}$ by folding the type-$\afftype{D}$ model.
 Details on such folding are in \cite[Section~2.3]{affncA}, with an example (folding $\afftype{A}$ to~$\afftype{C}$) in \cite[Section~4.1]{affncA}.
 For the Coxeter-theoretic results in type $\afftype{B}_{n-1}$, we need $n\ge4$, but some results on the planar models work for $n\ge3$.